 I really loved my experience at Sea Island.
 It is truly a great destination for golf.
 I wish I had more time to enjoy the other amenities of this luxury resort, but this trip was all about the golf and I got everything I needed to make my short visit worthwhile.
 There is a third course there—The Retreat—which I didn’t have the pleasure of playing.
 I heard it’s very nice and worthy of the Sea Island name, but all indicators pointed to it being the consensus least-favorite of the three courses.

 I was on the road away from Sea Island a little after 3:00, on my way to my next destination: Hilton Head Island, South Carolina.
-On my way to play one of Pete Dye’s masterpieces, Harbour Town Golf Links!
+On my way to play the Dye/Nicklaus masterpiece, Harbour Town Golf Links!

 The road into and out of The Lodge is as “Georgia” as it gets!